-We organise bushcraft and camping days/nights for families who are staying locally.
-This includes Camp montage (setting up camp) a forage walk to gather wild foods, collecting materials to building a fire, fire lighting, cooking and demonstrating key camping and bushcraft skills.
-For the independent camper, we also provide traditional camping equipment for hire (tents, cookers, sleeping bags. etc) and can recommend good campsites.
+We organise bush craft and camping days/nights.
+This includes Camp montage (setting up camp) a forage walk to gather wild foods, collecting materials to building a fire, fire lighting, cooking and demonstrating key camping and bush craft skills.

 There are two high rope courses we use and recommend.
 One close to the artist village of Carla Bayle and the other in the foothills of the Pyrenees just outside St. Girons.
 The course at Carla Bayle is better suited to beginners and intermediates, while the other is located in a limestone gorge in the mountains and is quite simply in a class of its own and provides an unforgettable experience.

 White water rafting is an adrenaline pumping, all action water sport.
 Foix, which is the regional centre for rafting and kayaking, but we also use other companies in the area that also offer excellent rafting adventures.
 Rafting is a seasonal activity,being dependent on water levels; too much and it can be dangerous and too little, then you can’t get very far.